dekorateio/dekorate/examples/spring-boot-with-svcat-on-openshift-example/readme.md

     mvn clean install -Dap4k.build=true

-Note: To perform an actual build, the `oc` binary is required to be configured to point to an existing openhisft environment.
+Note: To perform an actual build, the `oc` binary is required to be configured to point to an existing OpenShift environment.

 The spring web application processor will detect our [Controller.java](src/main/java/io/ap4k/example/sbonopenshift/Controller.java), and will: